 Nonfiction Editor

-You don’t need to feel overwhelmed by the details of the independent publishing process.
-You remain in the driver’s seat on this journey, and I’m your GPS helping you navigate the process.
-My goal as the navigator is to ensure you enjoy the process and that you’re thrilled when you see your finished book.
+Once that process is complete and you’ve chosen to self-publish, I can work with you until your project is available to purchase.
+You remain in the driver’s seat on this journey, and I’m your GPS helping you navigate independent publishing.
+My goal as the navigator is to ensure you’re thrilled when you see your finished book.

 My Approach

-My process is combining line editing and copyediting.
-(See below for levels of editing.)
-As a certified ghostwriter, I ensure that any rewriting I do on your behalf will be kept in your voice.
-I add comments if I feel there are gaps in information or if a particular passage is unclear.
-Editing is done to the Chicago Manual of Style, which is the publishing industry standard.
+As a certified ghostwriter, I assure you that any rewriting I do on your behalf will be kept in your voice.
+I may ask you to write additional content after the first edit, particularly if I feel there are information gaps or if a passage is unclear, so this makes the second editing pass a necessity.

 Substantive (or Structural) Editing: This is big picture editing and involves revising and/or reorganizing the structure both as a whole and paragraph by paragraph so that it reads in a logical, linear fashion.